NxPKG/khulnasoft-docs/content/web3/get-started.md

 ## Step 6 - Use the gateway

-Once you have created a gateway and updated your Cloudflare settings, you can start using your [IPFS](/web3/how-to/use-ipfs-gateway/), [Ethereum](/web3/how-to/use-ethereum-gateway/), or [Polygon](/web3/how-to/use-polygon-gateway/) gateway.
+Once you have created a gateway and updated your Khulnasoft settings, you can start using your [IPFS](/web3/how-to/use-ipfs-gateway/), [Ethereum](/web3/how-to/use-ethereum-gateway/), or [Polygon](/web3/how-to/use-polygon-gateway/) gateway.